Shauna Coxsey: Climbing career

 In August 2019, Coxsey won two bronze medals at the 2019 IFSC Climbing World Championships in Hachioji, in bouldering and the combined event.
 During the finals of the combined event, she set a British women's speed climbing record of 9.141 seconds, securing second place in the speed component of the combined ranking by winning races against Futaba Ito and Miho Nonaka before losing to Aleksandra Miroslaw.
 Her record lasted until August 2024 when it was finally broken by Ava Hamilton at the European Championships.
 Additionally, by reaching the finals of the combined event, Coxsey secured a qualification spot for Tokyo's 2020 Summer Olympics, the first to include competitive climbing.
 When the Olympics was finally in 2021, she was recovering from a back injury, surgical treatment and rehabilitation.
 She came 10th in the competition, noting that even though she wasn't at peak fitness, she "kind of did a lot better than [she] thought [she] would.".
 She retired from competitive climbing after the Olympics, while continuing as an elite-level rock climber with a focus on outdoor bouldering.

 In 2022, Coxsey continued climbing on indoor climbing walls whilst pregnant with her first child; she worked with a specialist physiotherapist and her husband, who is also a climber, to assess the routes as her body shape changed.
 Upon returning to outdoor climbing, after having her first child, she has climbed at a high level, including sending three 8B+ (V14) climbs in 2024, and another in 2025.

+In 2026 she briefly returned to competition climbing for the final CWIF (Climbing Works International Festival) competition, finishing in first place over Chloé Caulier and Jenya Kazbekova.
+Also in 2026, she made the first female ascent of Olympiad 5.13d (8b), which is Britain’s hardest deep water solo, on her second attempt; that was the fastest ascent of the line.